gmoller/Zen.Noise/README.md

 # Zen.Noise

-Simple routines to create Noise.
+Simple routines to create Noise for use with procedurally generated artifacts.
 Currently very incomplete, only does Value noise for now.

 # Example
 To use: